How You Can Help Protect Your Own Interests

 - Do not speak to the other driver’s insurance company before you talk to a lawyer.
 Insurance company representatives are trained to ask questions in a way that elicits answers that could compromise your claim.

 - Do not discuss the details of the accident with the other driver.
 Save those conversations for the police and your insurance company.

-Discuss Your Case With a North Carolina Truck Accident Attorney
+Discuss Your Case With An Experienced Truck Accident Attorney

 If you are unsure about what to do at any point following a truck accident, err on the side of caution and talk to an attorney.
-Our law firm offers a free initial consultation to all new clients.
-You can reach us by phone at 910-323-2555 or send us an e-mail to schedule an appointment.
+Our North Carolina law firm offers a free initial consultation to all new clients.
+You can reach us by phone at 910-779-3135 or send us an email to schedule an appointment.